damwhit/course-report-git-post/README.md

 ## How are git and Github incorporated into the Turing curriculum?
 ### Why teach Github over another service like Bitbucket?
+There are a few reasons for that.
+GitHub was the first and is now the most ubiquitous hosting service for Git repositories.
+It has also been fundamental in making Git more approachable.
+On a more personal level, it was built in ruby (the first language that we taught at Turing) and has been really supportive to the ruby community.
+The organization has also been super supportive of us as a non profit organization by providing free unlimited public and private repositories, and it just so happens that we have 10 or so alums and/or former teachers that work there.

 ## How can a beginner get started on learning how to use git and Github?